 There are also pain relievers that go directly on the skin, such as creams, gels, sprays, and patches.

-If your loved one has long-term (chronic) pain, he might need over-the-counter as well as prescription drugs, including daily, extended-release pain medications and a plan for pain flare-ups.
+If your loved one has long-term (chronic) pain, they might need over-the-counter as well as prescription drugs, including daily, extended-release pain medications and a plan for pain flare-ups.

 Keep a list of all the medications (prescription or over-the-counter), supplements, and doses your loved one takes, and share that list with their doctor.
 This is important to do because some combinations of medicines can be harmful, particularly for elderly people.
 Their doctor can check on safety and make changes if needed.